Six Ways To Ease Your Dog Into A New Home

-The holidays are a popular time to add a new furry member to your family, and bringing a new dog into your home is an exciting time.
-Here are some tips to make the transition easier for both you and your dog.
+Bringing a new dog into your home is an exciting time.
+Here are six tips to make the transition easier for both you and your pooch:

 If you’re adopting a dog, their stomach may require some adjusting.
 Sarah Evans DVM, via a Refinery29, recommends mixing 75% of their old diet with 25% of their new diet for a few days, then altering the ratio to 50:50 and 25:75.
 Within two weeks, your pup should be 100% acclimated to their new food.
 With US-sourced and high-quality ingredients, Portland Pet Food is the perfect option for your dog!